 In 1800, the messuage was unlikely to have been known as ‘Church Farmhouse’.
 However, I do not know when the property became known as Church Farm, or indeed Church Farmhouse.

-Looking again at the extract from the 1802 map, with the spire of the church pointing north, I believe the buildings to the south and west of Church Farmhouse (within the enclosure numbered 281) may have later been coverted to dwellings, and these were the cottages which in 1903 were owned by William Lane and destroyed by fire.
+Looking again at the extract from the 1802 map, with the spire of the church pointing north, I believe the buildings to the south and west of Church Farmhouse (within the enclosure numbered 281) may have later been dwellings, and these were the cottages which in 1903 were owned by William Lane and destroyed by fire.

 Marriage and Children